dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Null-assert binder** or **null-check matcher**: Introduces all of the variables of its subpattern.

-*   **Declaration matcher**: The `final` or `var` keyword establishes whether the binders nested inside this create final or assignable variables and then introduces those variables.

 *   **Extractor matcher**: May contain type argument patterns and introduces all of the variables of its subpatterns.
 A named field with no subpattern